ChrisNzoka/ChrisNzoka/README.md

 - [The Phoenix Project \_ A Novel about IT, DevOps, and Helping Your Business Win](<./Books_and_Documents/The%20Phoenix%20Project%20_%20A%20Novel%20about%20IT%2C%20DevOps%2C%20and%20Helping%20Your%20Business%20Win%20(%20PDFDrive%20).pdf>)
 - [The_Linux_Command_Line_by_William_Shotts](./Books_and_Documents/The_Linux_Command_Line_by_William_Shotts.pdf)
 - [The Feynman Technique\_ The Best Way to Learn Anything - Farnam Street](./Books_and_Documents/The%20Feynman%20Technique_%20The%20Best%20Way%20to%20Learn%20Anything%20-%20Farnam%20Street.pdf)
+- [Getting Started with SQL by Thomas Nield]
 <!-- End Books -->

 <!--